digexp/sample-angular4-script-application/README.md

 [Angular CLI](https://cli.angular.io/) is a command line tool that allowed developers to quickly get their applications up and running.
 This sample showcases a simple contact list written in [Angular 4](https://angular.io/).

-With the IBM Script Portlet, you can import any JavaScript framework application as a JSR-286 portlet and host it on WebSphere Portal.
-Since the sample application is platform agnostic, you can run the same code as a portlet or mobile app, allowing reuse over multiple devices and platforms.
+With the IBM Script Portlet, any JavaScript framework application can be imported as a JSR-286 portlet and host it on WebSphere Portal.
+Since the sample application is platform agnostic, the same code can be run as a portlet or mobile app, allowing reuse over multiple devices and platforms.

 ## Target audience